FIWARE/tutorials.Step-by-Step/docs/accessing-context.md

 * `http://localhost:3000/app/store/urn:ngsi-ld:Store:004`

->:information_source: **Tip**  Additionally, you can also watch the status of recent requests yourself by
+> **Tip**  Additionally, you can also watch the status of recent requests yourself by
 >following the container logs or viewing information on `localhost:3000/app/monitor` on a web browser.
 >
 >![FIWARE Monitor](https://fiware.github.io/tutorials.Accessing-Context/img/monitor.png)